 The role of the Team Moody Professional Enhancement Center is to support and enhance high-quality professional enhancement programs.
 We strive to prepare individuals for career progression and encourage them to become effective supervisors, managers, and leaders.

 Professional Enhancement Center

-Testing Programs is a significant part of the educational experience.
+Testing Programs are a significant part of the educational experience.
 The Moody Education Center provides a wide variety of testing opportunities to the base populace.
-In addition to military testing such as promotion, end of course, and PME exams, we offer college level exams such as CLEP and DSST via Wiregrass Georgia Technical College’s National Testing Center.
+In addition to military testing such as promotion, end-of-course, and PME exams, we offer college-level exams such as CLEP and DSST via Wiregrass Georgia Technical College’s National Testing Center.
 Additionally, we’re a certified Pearson Vue testing center allowing us to administer various certification examinations.

 - DLAB Information